 - 1. An Education, Health and Care Plan is a plan made by the local authority under S.37 of the Children and Families Act2014, specifying the educational provision required for a child. - 2.
 A 'Looked after child' has the same meaning as in S.22(1) of the Children Act 1989, and means any child in the care of a local authority or provided with accommodation by them in the exercise of their social services functions (e.g. children with foster parents at the time of making an application to the school.)
-Children looked after and children who were previously looked after, including those who appear (to the admission authority) to have been in state care outside of England, and ceased to be in state care as a result of being adopted or became subject to a child arrangements order1 or a special guardianship order2. - 3.
+A previously 'looked after' child is a child who was looked after, but ceased to be so because he or she was adopted or became subject to a child arrangements order or a special guardianship order. - 3.
 'Adopted'.
-An adopted child is any child who has been formally adopted, having previously been in care and whose parent/ guardian can give proof of this.
-4
+An adopted child is any child who has been formally adopted, having previously been in care and whose parent/guardian can give proof of this.